Marcy Avenue station: In popular culture

+The Ludo music video for "Hum Along," from their 2004 self-titled debut album, involves the author and subject meeting outside the SE entry.

 The home of the character Dave Stutler in the 2010 film The Sorcerer's Apprentice is located near this station.
 Stutler is also attacked by a wolf in this station.

 The fictional neighborhood of "Little Wadiya", from the 2012 film The Dictator, is located near to this station.
 The choice may be related to the presence of the Hasidic Jewish Community in Williamsburg.

 Flight of the Conchords are seen emerging from Marcy Avenue station singing the song Inner City Pressure during season 1, episode 2 of their eponymous TV show.